ua-2024q3-astr513/astr513/docs/derive.md

 ### Introduction to Automatic Differentiation

-The motivation for Automatic Differentiation comes from the need to compute derivatives accurately and efficiently, especially in high-dimensional and complex applications such as machine learning (especiall deep learning), optimization, and scientific computing.
+Automatic Differentiation (AD) is motivated by the need for accurate and efficient derivative computation, especially in complex, high-dimensional applications such as machine learning, optimization, and scientific computing.
-Traditional numerical methods like finite differences suffer from a trade-off between step size and approximation error, leading to inaccuracies due to truncation and round-off errors.
+Traditional numerical methods, like finite differences, balance step size and approximation error, leading to inaccuracies from truncation and round-off errors.
-Symbolic differentiation, while exact, becomes computationally infeasible for large-scale problems due to expression swell and high memory consumption.
+Symbolic differentiation, while exact, can be computationally infeasible for large-scale problems due to expression growth and memory demands.

-AD bridges the gap between these two approaches by systematically applying differentiation rules to each operation in a function's computational graph.
+AD bridges the gap between these approaches by applying differentiation rules directly to each operation in a function's computational graph.
-This method ensures that derivatives are computed accurately and efficiently, making AD indispensable in modern computational tasks where gradient information is crucial.
+By breaking functions into elementary operations and applying the chain rule, AD calculates derivatives with precision and efficiency, making it indispensable in fields where gradient information is essential, such as deep learning and physics-informed modeling.

-AD operates by decomposing functions into a sequence of elementary operations (addition, multiplication, etc.) and applying the chain rule to compute derivatives.
-This process can be implemented in two primary modes: forward mode and reverse mode, each suited to different types of problems.
+AD operates in two main modes: forward mode and reverse mode, each suited to different types of problems.

-+++

 ### Dual Numbers and Forward Mode AD

+In forward mode AD, dual numbers provide a practical and intuitive way to propagate derivative information alongside function values.
-Dual numbers extend real numbers by introducing an infinitesimal component, enabling the simultaneous computation of function values and their derivatives.
+Dual numbers extend real numbers by introducing an additional component representing an infinitesimal value, enabling simultaneous calculation of function values and their derivatives.
-A dual number is expressed as:
+A dual number is represented as:
 \begin{align}
 \tilde{x} = x + \epsilon x',
 \end{align}